 - Teaching other men they don’t have the right to control or kill anyone.

 To be an ally in the conversation around addressing misogyny in particular, a place to start is to understand the difference between sexism and misogyny, and help reduce the status of males who harass or make sexist comments against females; let them know that’s not what a good leader looks like.
 Because much misogynist language goes unchallenged, the assumption is that it’s societally acceptable; when men stay silent, they are saying “what you said was ok”.

 When they call misogyny out it as it happens, it can stop there.
 This shows moral courage and integrity, and is good leadership.

 We know men get hurt too.
 But this conversation is about women’s safety and male violence.
 And we should be able to have it.
 We know that 78% of men say they would intervene if they saw a woman being harassed – that’s an important statistic.
 But we also know that when men are in groups this will likely fail.

 When people use the unhelpful “not all men” narrative, engage in “whataboutery” or say it’s “anti-men” to raise this issue, it minimises and derails the conversation, and shuts it down.

 It says that because it’s not their experience it’s not their issue.
 It feels like they’re saying that “not all men can help”.

 As Jackson Katz writes in “The Macho Paradox”, he “understands women’s skepticism, who for years have been frustrated by men’s complacency about something so basic as a woman’s right to live free from the threat of violence… isn’t it about time we had a national conversation about the male causes of violence?”
 I think so.
 I hope you do too.

 If you or someone you know has been affected by these issues, here are some links that might help.

+You can read my thread on the differences between sexism and misogyny as I talk about them here.
 This post first appeared on the Let’s Talk Lady Business website.
 Updated July 21.